Pre-perihelion evolution of the NiI/FeI abundance ratio in the coma of the interstellar comet 3I/ATLAS. From extreme to normal: Introduction

 \section{Introduction}

-Numerous FeI and NiI emission lines have been identified in the spectra of about 20 solar system comets observed in the last two decades at heliocentric distances ($r_h$) ranging from 0.68 to 3.25~au \citep{Manfroid2021,Hutsemekers2021,Hmiddouch2025}.
+Numerous FeI and NiI emission lines have been identified in the spectra of about 20 Solar System comets observed in the last two decades at heliocentric distances ($r_h$) ranging from 0.68 to 3.25~au \citep{Manfroid2021,Hutsemekers2021,Hmiddouch2025}.
 The presence of these lines in cometary spectra at such distances from the Sun was unexpected because the surface blackbody equilibrium temperature is too low to allow the sublimation of silicate and sulfide minerals containing the metals.
 Furthermore, the mean abundance ratio NiI/FeI was found to be one order of magnitude higher than the solar ratio, and higher than the ratios estimated in the dust of 1P/Halley \citep{Jessberger1988} and in the coma of the Sun-grazing comet Ikeya-Seki \citep{Manfroid2021}. \citet{Manfroid2021} advanced several mechanisms to explain these observations, in particular superheating of Ni-rich sulfides, possibly located in nanoparticles, and sublimation of organometallic complexes, such as carbonyls (see also \citealt{Bromley2021} and \citealt{Rahatgaonkar2025}).

 Interstellar comets, with potentially different chemical compositions, offer a unique opportunity to better understand the origin of the NiI and FeI atoms observed in cometary comae.
-FeI and NiI were found in the interstellar comet 2I/Borisov \citep{Guzik2021,Opitom2021} with a NiI/FeI abundance ratio similar to the solar system comets.
-NiI was recently found in the interstellar comet 3I/ATLAS at a heliocentric distance of 3.88~au, before the onset of CN and FeI \citep{Rahatgaonkar2025}.
-This could support an unusual composition of comet 3I, as suggested by the very high CO$_2$/H$_2$O abundance ratio found by \citet{Cordiner2025}.
+FeI and NiI were found in the interstellar comet 2I/Borisov (hereafter 2I) with a NiI/FeI abundance ratio similar to the Solar System comets \citep{Guzik2021,Opitom2021}.
+NiI was recently found in the interstellar comet 3I/ATLAS (hereafter 3I) at a heliocentric distance of 3.88~au, before the onset of CN and FeI \citep{Rahatgaonkar2025}.
+This could support an unusual composition of comet 3I, as is suggested by the very high CO$_2$/H$_2$O abundance ratio found by \citet{Cordiner2025}.

-In this work, we report the first detection of FeI emission lines in the coma of comet 3I/ATLAS at a heliocentric distance of 2.64~au.
-We measured the NiI/FeI abundance ratio at different heliocentric distances and compared it to the ratio observed in solar system comets and comet 2I/Borisov to determine whether comet 3I is unique.
+In this work, we report the first detection of FeI emission lines in the coma of comet 3I at a heliocentric distance of 2.64~au.
+We measured the NiI/FeI abundance ratio at different heliocentric distances and compared it to the ratio observed in Solar System comets and comet 2I to determine whether comet 3I is unique.
+We show that the release of NiI and FeI atoms at large distances from the Sun can be explained by the sublimation of short-lived species, possibly carbonyls.